Reasoning

 Reasoning LLM AI

 They excel at complex use cases like math and coding tasks, but can be used in a wide range of scenarios to solve diverse problems.
-The output of reasoning models will hence be split into 2 sections, the reasoning chunks, where you can find the reasoning traces the model generated, and the final answer outside of the thinking chunks.
+The output of reasoning models includes a reasoning chunk with the model's thinking traces, followed by the final answer.

 Usage